-It is well evident that after installing Windows Updates, Windows may makes a system-initiated automatic restart for the computer.
-Now if a Windows 8.1 system makes a restart, the last logged in user, gets automatically logged in.
-Thus as far as security reasons are concerned, this could well be avoided.
-In such a case you might be looking forward to preventing this from happening.
+It is known that after installing Windows Updates, Windows may make a system-initiated automatic restart for the computer.
+Now, if a Windows 11/10 system makes a restart, the last logged-in user gets automatically logged in.
+Thus, as far as security reasons are concerned, this could well be avoided.
+In such a case, you might be looking forward to preventing this from happening.
 In this article, we’ll show you the way to avoid this.

 Disable Sign-in last interactive user automatically after a system-initiated restart

 Windows 11/10 includes a Group Policy Object, using which you can prevent the automatic login of the last logged user to the system whenever a system-initiated restart occurs, like, say, after installing Windows Updates.
 All you need is to configure this policy, and you can enhance the security of your machine by preventing auto logins.

 1. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.